 Findings

 Table 1 presents the NEIs that the study was able to quantify using information from end-user surveys.
-Currently, none of these NEIs are included in Appendix Six (Non-Energy Impacts) in Connecticut’s 2022 Program Savings Document (PSD) for use in the Total Resource Cost (TRC) Test, which is used as a secondary test to provide a broader perspective of program performance, except for the HES-IE program, which uses the TRC test as the primary B/C metric.
-Currently, the HES-IE NEIs in the PSD are at the program-wide level.
+Currently, none of these NEIs are included in Appendix Six (Non-Energy Impacts) in Connecticut’s 2022 Program Savings Document (PSD) or in Appendix B of the 2023 PSD for use in the Total Resource Cost (TRC) Test, which is used as a secondary test to provide a broader perspective of program performance, except for the HES-IE program, which uses the TRC test as the primary B/C metric.
+Currently, the HES-IE NEIs in the 2022 PSD are at the program-wide level while the 2023 PSD only includes costs associated with “arrearages, debt write-off costs, or administrative costs”.
 The NEI values presented in Table 1 and Table 2 are per participant perspective annual values specific for air sealing and/or insulation, which are expected to last through the life of the measures.

 Participants who received incentives for air sealing and/or insulation through the program experienced positive net impacts from the program.
 For most of the NEIs studied, the positive NEIs outweighed negative NEIs.
 The HES program had a net average annual value of $316 ($346 including health NEIs) or 113% of the value of their expected energy savings (average expected annual savings is 8.5 MMBtu per participant).
 Although not statistically different from HES, the HES-IE program had a net average annual value of $299 ($329 including health NEIs).
-This was also 113% of the value of their expected energy savings (average expected annual savings is 8.2 MMBtu per participant), as shown in Table 1 and Table 2. single family and income-eligible 16 and 17 B.4 for single family and single family income-eligible NEIs, respectively.
+This was also 113% of the value of their expected energy savings (average expected annual savings is 8.2 MMBtu per participant), as shown in Table 1 and Table 2.

+For benchmarking purposes, this study referenced the Massachusetts Technical Resource Manual which reports total NEI values associated air sealing and insulation installed in single family and single-family income-eligible households.
+However, these values included NEIs that are different than the NEIs included in this study except for thermal comfort, noise reduction, reduced asthma symptoms, and fewer missed days worked.
+Table 16 and Table 17 in Appendix B.4 provides the comparison of the NEIs in more detail for single family and single family income-eligible NEIs, respectively.

 Recommendations

 Recommendation 1: NEIs for HES-IE participants who install air sealing and/or insulation should be used in cost-effectiveness tests as allowed now and in the future.
 For the TRC test, adding the measure-specific NEIs derived from this study to current estimates of total program benefits relative to costs increases benefit-cost ratios (BCRs) for all fuels and Companies and would inform program planning.
 It will not impact BCRs for the Modified Utility Cost Test (MUCT), which is the primary test for electric programs that save fossil fuels, because the MUCT does not include participant NEIs (the TRC is the primary test for only the HES-IE program and includes participant NEIs).

-Recommendation 2: This study recommends using values in Table 1 for air sealing and insulation through the program.
+Recommendation 2: This study recommends using values in Table 1 for air sealing and insulation for HES-IE participants who installed air sealing and insulation through the program.
 It is common practice for air sealing to be installed with insulation and this was the case for most respondents in this study.
 A regression analysis did not find insulation and air sealing total NEI values to be statistically different.
-1415B.4
+For scenarios where only air sealing or insulation are installed, refer to Table 14 and Table 15 in Appendix B.4 for HES and HES-IE measure-specific NEI values, respectively.

 Table 1: Summary of Monetized NEIs for Air Sealing and Insulation1,2